 1. SET UP YOUR ACCOUNT

-There is estimated to be over 600 million Instagram users so there is a strong possibility the user name you want will not be there.
+Instagram hit 500 Million Active Daily Users in 2018 so here is a strong possibility, that the user name you want will not be there.

 2. COMPLETE YOUR PROFILE.